Nerkonda Paarvai: Plot

-Sathyamoorthy presents the events from Adhik's allegations that Meera and her friends were encountered by Adhik and his friends who then slept with them after having drinks.
-Adhik is hit on the head by Meera as a result of nonpayment, labelling the women as prostitutes.
-He bases this on the fact that Meera has a family but lives alone, Famitha having a relationship with an older man, and Andrea moving to Chennai from North India.
-Meera and her friends deny the allegations and state that the men tried to sexually assault them, prompting Meera to hit Adhik on the head with a bottle in self-defense.
+Sathyamoorthy presents the events from Adhik's allegations that Meera and her friends were encountered by Adhik and his friends, who then slept with them after having drinks.
+Adhik is hit on the head by Meera as a result of non-payment, labelling the women as prostitutes.
+He bases this on the fact that Meera has a family but lives alone, Famitha has a relationship with an older man, and Andrea is moving to Chennai from North India.
+Meera and her friends deny the allegations and state that the men tried to sexually assault them, prompting Meera to hit Adhik on the head with a bottle in self-defence.

-Bharath represents the women and bases their statement on the fact that a woman has the right to say no. Bharath and Sathyamoorthy question the witnesses and the women individually in the subsequent days, with Bharath's investigation proving successful in favour of the women.
+Bharath represents the women and bases their statement on the fact that a woman has the right to say no. Bharath and Sathyamoorthy questioned the witnesses and the women individually in the subsequent days, with Bharath's investigation proving successful in favour of the women.
 Towards the end of the trial, Bharath questions Adhik, who arrogantly says that "girls born in good families don't party or drink."
 Bharath, however, holds a photo of Adhik's sister attending a party and having drinks in the courtroom, causing Adhik to lose his cool and curse Meera and her friends, stating that they "reaped what they sowed."
 Consequently, he blurts out that he tried to rape Meera, shocking Sathyamoorthy.
-Bharath concludes the case by criticising the regressed views of the society where women are stereotyped as prostitutes if they come home late, yearn to be independent, drink and so on, but men are not affected by this.
+Bharath concludes the case by criticising the regressive views of society where women are stereotyped as prostitutes if they come home late, yearn to be independent, drin,k and so on, but men are not affected by this.

 The case ends with Adhik and his friends getting arrested.